top of page

 Do you know a ceiling fan takes up to 25% of your total electricity bill?
 Thanks to technology, a recent invention in DC motors has scaled down this amount to just 3%.

 India has almost 1/6th of the world's total number of fans as a tropical country.
 However, only 2% of the total fans in India are energy efficient.
 People are still unaware of the fact that they can save energy just by upgrading their traditional ceiling fans to BLDC fans.
-This could be due to the gap existing in the current business models and the country's low equilibrium in demand and supply.

 A few years back, BLDC fans made their entry into the big Indian appliance industry.
 But is India really ready for this technological revolution yet?
 Let's see!